 Take the scale of our debts.
 Everyone accepts that Britain is still struggling to shake off the hangover from a toxic cocktail of excessive borrowing by government, households and the banking sector.
 According to IMF figures, total government debt has now crossed the notorious tipping point – of 90 per cent of gross domestic product – that the Harvard economists Carmen Reinhart and Kenneth Rogoff warned leads to seriously stunted growth.
 Academics might quibble over whether this tipping point leads us off a cliff edge or just down a steep and slippery slope.
 But the fact is that the UK still has a spending problem that is far greater than most of us realise.

 On top of government debt, Labour encouraged families to incur reckless levels of borrowing.
 Between 1997 and 2009, household debt as a share of GDP rose by a third.
 It has started to fall back since 2010, but remains at 98 per cent of GDP – leaving many families acutely vulnerable to any increase in interest rates.
-And government and household debt is dwarfed by the liabilities of the banking sector, which have reached a stunning 427 per cent of GDP.
+And government and household debt is dwarfed by the liabilities of the banking sector backed up by a directory of bailiffs, which have reached a stunning 427 per cent of GDP.
 British banks are also massively exposed to the eurozone crisis, far more than most Continental ones.
 Add these three components together, and Britain’s liabilities are the largest in the EU – a problem entirely of the last government’s own making.

 The next great problem is our chronic skills gap, which saw Britain plummet down the international rankings in maths, literacy and science.
 Labour’s arbitrary goal of getting 50 per cent of youngsters into university led to the proliferation of what one of its ministers called “Mickey Mouse” courses, which have benefited neither the students nor the economy.
 A 2005 Ofsted report found that almost half of those in their twenties said their education had not prepared them for their first job.
 Far from blaming Europe for this, Michael Gove is rightly learning from it – promoting innovative Swedish-style free schools and a more German emphasis on vocational training.